crypto-artisan/TradeSol/README.md

 npm install
 ```

-4. Create a new `.env` file and add your Private key, Rpc URL
+4. Create a new `.env` file and add your configuration:

 `.env` file
 ```sh